 For example, if you stake ETH using a liquid staking protocol, you receive a liquid staking token (LST) like OETH in return.
 You continue to earn rewards from Ethereum staking, and you can use your OETH across DeFi platforms without needing to forgo staking rewards.

-Using a liquid staking platform offers flexibility, but it comes with its own set of risks from smart contract vulnerabilities to volatility.
+Using a liquid staking platform offers flexibility, but it comes with its own set of potential risks from smart contract vulnerabilities to volatility.
 One of the biggest risks is the possibility that liquid staking tokens could lose their peg to the underlying asset.
 This is known as de-pegging, or peg stability risk.

 For example, if a liquid staking token loses its 1:1 peg with ETH, it might not be able to hold 100% of its ETH value.
 Peg stability can also be affected by market demand or extreme conditions in the DeFi space.